If you've read the page in the Glossary about the

 of play is nowhere near as bad as lateral play, which washers do b****r

-all to correct!
+all to correct.
 They also look rather ugly.

 I should imagine that some of you are wondering why you can't just take

-a screwdriver to your instrument and tighten all the point screws up yourself.
+a screwdriver to your instrument and tighten all the point screws

-) you'll either make no difference at all and possibly bust the head of
+(shouldered or cylindrical) you'll either make no difference at

-the screw finding out, or you'll lock the action up solid.
+all and possibly bust the head of the screw finding out, or you'll

-With plastic bodied clarinets in particular you might find that all goes
+lock the action up solid.
+With plastic bodied clarinets in particular

-swimmingly well - and when you next take the instrument out of the case
+take the instrument out of the case the action has locked solid

 |